 The other day I was considering buying a new LCD monitor to use with my laptop.
-At the time, I would either use my laptop monitor or connect my existing monitor, one of those old clunkers with the big huge back on it (that I bought only 3 years ago!).
-I was tired of this old monitor.
-It took up too much space and it just wasn’t cool anymore.
-So, I did some research and decided what I was going to buy.
+At the time, I was using an older, clunkier LCD monitor (that I bought only 3 years ago!) and I was tired of it.

 How difficult could it be to connect my PC to the digital/LCD TV?
 It turns out that it is not difficult at all to learn to connect computer to TV.
 You only need one thing to connect your laptop or desktop PC to your LCD high definition television.
 Yep.
 That’s it.
 Just one thing.
 And with this one thing, you turn your TV into your PC monitor.

 And it looks fantastic!
 So what’s the one thing?